-Clause Requirement 3.3.3.1 Reactive power capability 3.3.3.3 Generating unit response to disturbances Except that power stations with less than 150 kVA aggregate capacity need not comply with subclauses 3.3.3(c) and 3.3.3(g) unless directed otherwise by the Network Service Provider .
-3.3.3.8 Protection of generating units from power system disturbances 3.3.4.4 Frequency control systems Except that non-dispatchable induction generating units need not comply with subclauses (a), (b), (d) and (e)(2) and f(2); and Except that non-synchronous power stations with less than 150 kVA aggregate capacity do not have to comply with subclauses (a), (b) and (d).
-3.3.4.5 Voltage control systems Except that non-synchronous generating units may be fitted with power factor control systems utilising modern technology, unless power system studies show that fast acting voltage and / or reactive power control systems complying with clause 3.3.4.5(c) are required.
+Clause Requirement 3.3.3.1 Reactive power capability 3.3.3.3 Generating unit response to disturbances Except that power stations with less than 150 kVA aggregate capacity need not comply with subclauses 3.3.3.3(c) and 3.3.3.3(g) unless directed otherwise by the Network Service Provider .
+3.3.3.8 Protection of generating units from power system disturbances 3.3.4.4 Frequency control systems Except that non-dispatchable induction generating units need not comply with subclauses (a), (b), (d) and (e)(2) and f(2); and Except that non-synchronous power stations with less than 150 kVA aggregate capacity do not have to comply with subclauses (a), (b), (d),and (e)(2)(B).
+3.3.4.5 Voltage control systems Subclause 3.3.4.5(e) does not apply; and For power stations with a capacity of less than 150 kVA subclause 3.3.4.5(f) is replaced with: Generating units must have voltage control systems that ensure that the requirements of clause 3.6.8 are met at the connection point.